dms-view/dms-view.github.io/dataupload.md

 ## example: HIV antibody escape

-Virologists are interested in which mutations allow an antibody to bind to a virus and which mutations allow the virus to "escape" the antibody.
-Common experiments include making many mutations to different sites in a protein and testing whether or not the virus can "escape" different antibodies.
+Imagine an experiment to test the effect of alanine mutations on the ability of antibodies to bind to HIV.
-Imagine this experiment tested the effect of an alanine mutation at either position 1 or position 2 of a protein for antibody A and for antibody B.
+In this small experiment, the effect of an alanine mutation was measured at position 1 or position 2 for antibody A and antibody B.

 Here is what the data file might look like for this experiment.